Micmac Manual

 Increment the number of visits and update the average reward in nodes and edges of

-.
-By default, edges simply get their visit counter incremented while nodes also get an update toaverage-reward
+path.
+By default, edges simply get their visit counter incremented while nodes also get an update toaverage-rewardbased on whatoutcome->rewardreturns.

 [generic-function] make-uct-node parent edge parent-state